Solving Common Business Problems

 1. You don’t know your purpose

 Does your company feel adrift?
-Do you find yourself changing your mission statement constantly?
-If so, you’re experiencing one of the most common business problems.
-But it’s not the lack of planning that’s the problem – it’s your lack of purpose.
+Do you change your mission statement constantly?
+If so, you’re experiencing one of the most common business problems – lack of purpose.

 A business is only as strong as the psychology of its leader.
 It’s up to you to do the work and bring purpose to your company.